Underemployed/cardiac-arrythimia-simulator/README.md

 # Arrhythmia Training Simulator

 A medical training tool for teaching arrhythmia diagnosis using simulated ECG patterns.
+This simulator was designed specifically for medical students to practice arrhythmia diagnosis in a controlled environment.

+## Download

+Get the latest installer from the [Releases page](https://github.com/nithilprasad/Arryhthmia_simulator/releases).

 ## Features
 - Training mode with real-time ECG simulation